keerthivamsi/MovieDataRepository/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Please find video file named MovieDataAppUIRenderingVideo for complete UI design flow.
+## Added angular grid table with provided API url response
+## Added search functionality for Name field
+## Added redirection functionality to navigate from grid to individual profile view with their respective images and description.
+## Included name in the navigation url to ensure which profile information we are looking into.
+## Added simple styles for look and feel of app.